MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/automate-event-driven-retention.md

   - Admin creates a SharePoint library with various folders for each contract type.

-  - Admin adds contract files such as License Contracts, Development Contracts to each contract folder
+  - Admin adds contract files such as License Contracts, Development Contracts to each contract folder.

-  - Admin assigns Asset Id to each contract folder
+  - Admin assigns Asset ID to each contract folder.

-  - SCC Admin logs into the Security & Compliance Center
+  - SCC Admin logs into the Security & Compliance Center.

   - SCC Admin creates contract-related events types such as “Contract Creation”, “Contract Expiration” events.

   - SCC Admin creates “Contract Expiration” label.

-  - This “ Contract Expiration” label is published and applied manually or automatically to the contract files in SharePoint
+  - This “ Contract Expiration” label is published and applied manually or automatically to the contract files in SharePoint.

-  - Contract Management System can work with Microsoft Flow or a similar application to run periodically to manage contract files
+  - Contract Management System can work with Microsoft Flow or a similar application to run periodically to manage contract files.

   - If a contract expires, Microsoft Flow will trigger the M365 Event Based Retention REST API that will begin the retention clock on the specific contract’s files.